zswitten/zswitten.github.io/_posts/2023-04-16-just-ask-for-logprobs.markdown

 LLM logprobs are a beautiful thing for researchers and hobbyists.
 You can use them to measure the model's uncertainty.
 Or [break ties](https://twitter.com/goodside/status/1634407841556561922).
 Or for [model distillation](https://twitter.com/sharifshameem/status/1645649337886846977).

 Preventing the competitive disadvantage from the last use case is maybe the reason the GPT-4 API doesn't show its logprobs, where previous models did.
-People are understandably [disappointed](https://twitter.com/xuanalogue/status/1637302504349114370) by this.
+People are understandably [disappointed](https://twitter.com/xuanalogue/status/1637302504349114370), with some [resorting](https://twitter.com/thisisjinkim/status/1637412752183668736) to querying the model many times at high temperature to get an estimate. by this.
 But do we need the API at all?
 What if we can get the logprobs... [just by asking](https://twitter.com/zswitten/status/1638700838813310976)?

 <img src="/docs/assets/logprobs1.jpeg" width="400" height="200">
 <img src="/docs/assets/logprobs2.jpg" width="400" height="200">